 Due to the plush and soft fabric that makes up this warming pad, you will find that it is incredibly comfortable.
-This is also a great way to give your feet a break from all the hard labour they’ve been put through throughout the day.

 The warming pad features for different heat settings so you can choose the temperature at which the warming pad will sit.